Tips for clipping your horse’s face and legs

-- If you are clipping in the winter and don’t want anything to go, you have every possible trace clip to pick from, or just make your own up.
-The important part of clipping in winter is that your horse’s extra sweaty places have some relief.
-It’s entirely possible that he may look like swiss cheese when you are done, but that’s totally fine.
+- If you don’t want to fully body clip in the winter, you could trace clip the sweat areas and call it a day.
+The important part of clipping in winter is that your horse’s extra sweaty places have some relief so they don’t overheat and the sweat is minimized.
+It’s entirely possible that he may look like swiss cheese when you are done, but that’s fine.
+You are clipping for health and comfort.

-- If you are worried about your horse’s face and legs getting cold after a body clip, you can do a body clip early, and then a trace clip a bit later.
+- If you are worried about your horse’s face and legs getting cold after a body clip, you can do a body clip early and trace clip a bit later.
 When my horse starts to grow a winter coat, I will do a total body clip.
 The weather is not yet cold enough where a clipped face will stress me out.

-- By the time winter truly comes around, the body clip has grown out.
+- The body clip has grown out enough when winter truly comes around.
 Now it’s time for a trace clip, where I leave the legs and face but clip away the body.
 Now I have a horse that won’t sweat into a heavy winter coat, and his legs and face are shorter and more manageable than 100% YAK and are just right for winter.

 - This makes grooming for horse shows easy, and the lower legs can stay bright and clean and tidy for the show ring.
 Horses with a lot of chrome on their legs stay cleaner and brighter, and any dirt is easier to remove.